Gray text on a white background reads DATING PHOTO.CO in large, bold, capital letters.

 Read what clients say about me →

-If you’re wondering, “Okay, but is she cool?"
+If you’re wondering, “Okay but...is she cool?"

 Here’s the truth — I’m not cool.
 But I am fun.

-A few things you should know:
+A few things you should know about me:

 • If you live in my neighborhood I will immediately learn your dog's name but may have to ask yours several times.